pqrs/l5b-crud/README.md

 php artisan l5b:crud example
 ```

 Where _example_ is the name you want for your model (routes, views, controllers,...).
 I've tried to follow best naming practices and it uses plural or singular names and lower or uppercase where needed.
+You can also use camelCase or snake_case.

 Parameters _example_, _Example_, _examples_ or _EXAMPLES_ all give the same results.